CQC We and I Statements

 - the dying person, and those identified as important to them, are involved in decisions about treatment and care;

 - the people important to the dying person are listened to and their needs are respected;

 - care is tailored to the individual and delivered with compassion – with an individual care plan in place.

 It should not be assumed that an adult does not have capacity to make their own decisions because they are at the end of their life or dying.
 The same criteria apply to assessing capacity at this time as at any other point in their life.
 If there is concern that the adult lacks capacity, a Best Interests assessment should be conducted.
 If the outcome is that they do lack capacity, an Independent Advocate should be appointed.
 See also the chapters on Mental Capacity and Independent Advocacy.

 5.1 Best Interests Test

 The test should be applied in the event that a patient does not have capacity to make their own decision.
 It applies when the patient loses capacity in accordance with the MCA or through loss of consciousness (temporary or permanent).

-At the end of life, many decisions are made on a best interest basis in regard to palliative care and withdrawing treatment.
+At the end of life, many decisions are made on a best interests basis in regard to palliative care and withdrawing treatment.